TaylanUB/scheme-bytestructures/README.md

   offset-syntax)` *procedure*

 Returns a syntax object that would evaluate to the size of `descriptor`.
-If `descriptor` is dynamic, then the `bytevector-syntax` and `offset-syntax` arguments must be provided, which will be passed to the `size` procedure of `descriptor`, with the macro-expand Boolean argument set to false.
+If `descriptor` is a dynamic descriptor, then the `bytevector-syntax` and `offset-syntax` arguments must be provided, which will be passed to the `size` procedure of `descriptor`, with the macro-expand Boolean argument set to true.

 - `(bytestructure-descriptor-alignment descriptor)` *procedure*
 - `(bytestructure-descriptor-unwrapper descriptor)` *procedure*